raycoderhk/typescript-agent-framework/examples/expense-mcp/README.md

 # Expense Tracker MCP Example

-This example demonstrates how to use Cloudflare Workflows via an MCP Server to track and approve expenses.
+This example demonstrates how to use Cloudflare Workflows via an MCP Server to track and approve expenses, following the MCP server standard.

 ## Features